ceph/ceph-deploy/docs/source/index.rst

 config file are deployed.
 That is, the hosts you passed to ``ceph-deploy new`` are the default value here.

+For detailed information on ``mon`` subcommand refer to the :ref:`mon` section.

 Gather keys
 ===========

-To gather authenticate keys (for administering the cluster and bootstrapping new nodes) to the local directory, run::
+To gather authentication keys (for administering the cluster and bootstrapping new nodes) to the local directory, run::

   ceph-deploy gatherkeys HOST [HOST...]